 - How flexible the course is

 Regardless, earning a certification is a milestone that you should be proud of.
-Showcase this achievement on your resume (and LinkedIn profile) to get noticed for competitive technical writing jobs.
+Showcase this achievement on your resume (and profile) to get noticed for competitive technical writing jobs.